rishabh4312/DataModeling-With-Apache-Cassandra/README.md

 In this project, I have performed data modeling with Apache Cassandra and completed an ETL pipeline using Python.
 To complete the project, I will need to model the data by creating tables in Apache Cassandra to run queries and The ETL pipeline that transfers data from a set of CSV files within a directory to create a streamlined CSV file to model and insert data into Apache Cassandra tables.

+## Data Source: Event Data files
+For this project, there is one dataset: event_data.
+The directory of CSV files partitioned by date.
+Here are examples of filepaths to two files in the dataset:

+event_data/2018-11-08-events.csv
+event_data/2018-11-09-events.csv

+- The files within this directory will be processed creating a single csv file
+- The ouput event data file will contain all data

+## Project Parts:
+There are two parts in this project:
+* 1. To build an etl pipeline for processing the event data csv files
+* 2. To model the database based upon the queries

+### Part I.